 Article VII - Roles and Responsibilities of the Committee Chairs

-The following Standing Committees shall exist for carrying out a specific set of relative duties: Volunteer, Staff Appreciation, Spirit Wear, Spirit Nights, Box Tops, Community Partnerships Membership, Nominating and Financial Audit.
+The following Standing Committees shall exist for carrying out a specific set of relative duties: Volunteer, Events, Staff Appreciation, Spirit Wear, Spirit Nights, Box Tops, Community Partnerships Membership, Nominating and Financial Audit.

 Committee Chairs are appointed by the PTO President and are an invaluable part of the team.
 All chairs will work with the Executive Board to promote the PTO goals.